Fixed points for group actions on 2-dimensional affine buildings

 \section{Introduction}

 The study of local-to-global results for fixed points of groups acting on affine buildings originated with Serre, who proved such a result for simplicial trees~\cite[Corollary 3 of Section 6.5]{Serre} and introduced property (FA).
 Serre's result was extended by Morgan and Shalen to $\mathbb{R}$-trees~\cite[Proposition II.2.15]{MorganShalen}.
-We prove a similar result for 2-dimensional affine buildings of types $\tilde{A}_2$ and $\tilde{C}_2$.
+We prove a similar result for certain 2-dimensional affine buildings, possibly nondiscrete.
 We note that the results of Serre and Morgan--Shalen immediately imply the following theorem for buildings of type $\tilde{A}_1 \times \tilde{A}_1$, since such buildings are products of trees.
-We believe our method fails in type $\tilde{G}_2$.

-\begin{thmi} Let $G$ be a finitely generated group of automorphisms of an affine building $X$ of type $\tilde{A}_2$ or $\tilde{C}_2$.
+\begin{thmi} Let $G$ be a finitely generated group of automorphisms of a 2-dimensional affine building $X$ of type $\tA_2$ or $\tC_2$ (possibly nondiscrete).
 If every element of $G$ fixes a point of $X$, then $G$ fixes a point of $X$. \end{thmi}

+\begin{rmk} If a $2$-dimensional affine building $X$ is the Bruhat--Tits building for a reductive group over a field with valuation, or $X$ is discrete, then $X$ has type $\tA_2$, $\tC_2$ or $\tG_2$.
+We give a detailed explanation of why our techniques do not extend to type $\tG_2$ in Remarks~\ref{rem:G2local} and~\ref{rem:G2main}. \end{rmk}

-By considering finitely generated subgroups and using a theorem of Caprace and Lytchak \cite[Theorem 1.1]{CL10}, Theorem \ref{thm:main} extends to non-finitely generated groups as follows.
+By applying Theorem~\ref{thm:main} to all finitely generated subgroups and then invoking a result of Caprace and Lytchak \cite[Theorem 1.1]{CL10}, we obtain the following corollary for non-finitely generated groups.